copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - New SERVERSEED sysconf option, which is intended for server operators to obfuscate the values returned by the game's deterministic hash functions so players can't compute them.
+- Conduct flags in the xlogfile are moved around (xNetHack flags now start at the highest bit and count down) and conductX is extended to include xNetHack conducts.

 ### Architectural changes